arvind-india/mct-bqp/README.md

-# Multiple-camera tracking and pedestrian detection with BQP AKA Harry Potter's Marauders Map tracker
+# Multiple-camera tracking and pedestrian detection with BQP

 Working on Ubuntu 16.04, CUDA 8.0 and any GPU with >2GB of memory.